President’s Welcome

 NPC Friends and Family

 In 2014, the NPC Foundation, established in 1983, was reorganized under the name of Northland Pioneer College Friends and Family, Inc., or NPC Friends and Family.
 It is the mission of the organization to support lifelong learning through fundraising, advocacy, and volunteerism, with an emphasis on connecting students with scholarships.
 The fledgling NPC Friends and Family established goals that prioritized growth, measured by the number of “friends” who supported the organization, through donations, participation in fund-raising events, and/or volunteering; amount of assets; and number of scholarship dollars awarded each year.
-With regard to the latter, it became apparent very early on that even more important than raising scholarship dollars, NPC students had to be taught how to apply for them and encouraged to do so.
-Many NPC students are the first generation in their families ever to attempt college, and there was a considerable misunderstanding about what applying for and winning a scholarship entailed.
+With regard to the latter, it became apparent very early on that, even more important than raising scholarship dollars, NPC students had to be taught how to apply for them and encouraged to do so.
+So many NPC students are the first generation in their families ever to attempt college, and there was considerable misunderstanding about what applying for and winning a scholarship entailed.
 Teaching scholarship workshops and creating accessible online scholarship tutorials became and remains a top priority.

 About NPC Friends and Family

-NPC Friends and Family is organized exclusively to support the mission and goals of Northland Pioneer College through advancement of college programs and services, establishment and growth of student scholarships and positive promotion of NPC.
+NPC Friends and Family is organized exclusively to support the mission and goals of Northland Pioneer College through advancement of college programs and services, the establishment and growth of student scholarships, and positive promotion of NPC.
 NPC Friends & Family Inc. is a 501 (c) (3) organization and all donations are tax-deductible.
 You can also make a tax-deductible donation at https://www.npc.edu/friends-and-family.

 Small Business Development Center (SBDC)

-Northern Areas
+Northern Areas:

 Southern Areas

-Craig Boston, Interim SBDC Center Director
+Craig Boston, SBDC Center Director

 Goldwater Center, Rm 106-108